-- The Flourish Together Federation will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and Annex A of KCSIE as appropriate. - Parents/carers can obtain a copy of the Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: www.high-halden.kent.sch.uk or www.woodchurch.kent.sch.uk - The policy forms part of our school development plan and will be reviewed annually by the senior leadership team who have responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and Executive Headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
+- Bromstone Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE.
+These documents can be found in the staff secure area of our website. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website. - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and Heads of School will ensure regular reporting on safeguarding activity and systems to the governing body.
 The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.